Oncology

 Constitutional (germline) testing

-- All patients >60 years old diagnosed with cerebellar haemangioblastoma.
+- All patients diagnosed with cerebellar haemangioblastoma before age 60 years.

-- ≥1 VHL-related tumour and first-degree relative with ≥1 VHL-related tumour (where one of the tumours is cerebellar hemangioblastoma or retinal angioma).
+- One or more VHL-related tumour and first-degree relative with ≥1 VHL-related tumour (where one of the tumours is cerebellar hemangioblastoma or retinal angioma).

-- All patients >40 years old diagnosed with retinal angioma, or spinal or endolymphatic sac tumour.
+- All patients younger than 40 years diagnosed with retinal angioma, or spinal or endolymphatic sac tumour.

 What do you need to do?

-- Consult the National Genomic Test Directory eligibility criteria to ensure your patient is eligible for testing.
-You can also refer to this spreadsheet of all available tests.
+- Consult the National Genomic Test Directory to ensure your patient is eligible for testing.
+You can also access a spreadsheet containing details of all available tests.

 - For information on the genes that are included on different gene panels for constitutional (germline) testing, see the NHS Genomic Medicine Service signed-off panels resource.